No. 2 Baylor wins delayed home opener 83-52 over SFA

 Flagler’s 3-pointer in the closing seconds of the first half was the Bears’ third 3 in a row — LJ Crayer and Matthew Mayer had the others — as part of a half-ending 11-2 run that put them up 38-22.

-The Lumberjacks had 35 turnovers that turned into 40 points for Baylor.
-That included 17 turnovers by halftime.
+The Lumberjacks had 17 turnovers by halftime and finished with 35 that led to 40 Baylor points.
+Mitchell drew several charges on the defensive end.

+“I know when they’re running full speed and they hit my chest, the ref is always going to call it, because they’re out of control,” Mitchell said.
+“So I just fall and yell.”

 Jonathan Tchamwa Tchatchoua, like Flagler a sophomore who redshirted with the Bears last season after transferring into the program, added 13 points.
-Preaseason Big 12 player of the year Jared Butler had 12 points, Davion Mitchell added 11 and Mayer scored 10.
+Preaseason Big 12 player of the year Jared Butler had 12 points, and Mayer scored 10.

-After playing on the road the first two weeks, Baylor was supposed to play its home opener Tuesday night against Nicholls State, but the Colonels canceled Monday because of virus issues.
-Their Southland Conference foe then made the 160-mile drive from its campus in Nacogdoches.

 The Lumberjacks, who went 28-3 last season, had won 15 games in a row before the 2019-20 campaign came to a sudden stop during conference tournament week and the NCAA Tournament was canceled because of the virus.